Article

 Backup and recovery

-Store backups separately from production systems so ransomware attackers can't encrypt both.
-This protects you when criminals encrypt your data for ransom.
+Store backups separately from production systems, so ransomware attackers can't encrypt both.
+This strengthens operational resilience and business continuity.

 See also: Certified Data Erasure For Secure & Compliant Device Offboarding